 A financial professional called DBS seeking estate planning advice for a very wealthy widow.
-The client had previously used most of her estate tax exemption and was still in “good” health . . . that is for a person 87-years old.
+The client had previously used most of her estate tax exemption and was still in good health . . . that is for a person 87-years old.

-The DBS in-house Advanced Marketing Attorney suggested that the financial professional might want to have his client consider multi-generational insurance planning.
-Specifically, it was explained that while the estate and gift tax rates are both the same at 40%, a wealthy client can save a significant amount in taxes by making lifetime transfer of gifts that are subject to gift taxes instead of holding on to the property and paying estate taxes.
+Specifically, the DBS in-house attorney explained that for an individual who has already used their exemption amount, the estate and gift tax rates are both the same at 40%, but a wealthy client can save a significant amount in taxes by making taxable gifts instead of paying estate tax.
 The following example was provided: (Assume assets available to transfer either by gift or left in the estate equals $9,000,000)

 The DBS Marketing Attorney explained that the over $1 million in tax savings could be leveraged by the children of the 91-year-old purchasing insurance.